 Bras Basah and Bugis precincts

 This is the closing weekend of the now-renowned annual night festival.
-There are plenty of gorgeous and innovative performances and art installations lined up, but a must-see has to be the closing act Invasion, a awe-inspiring moving street spectacle that brings participants into a mythical world of magical creatures.
-Details.
+There are plenty of gorgeous and innovative performances and art installations lined up, but a must-see has to be the closing act Invasion, an awe-inspiring moving street spectacle that brings participants into a mythical world of magical creatures.

 Till 16 Sept